namdo1225/namdo1225.github.io/projects_description/20230526_demospotify.md

 To get the whole music player working in the first place, you need Java to be able to communicate with the Spotify API.
 I was the person responsible for developing the whole project, as well as creating Java classes that could easily retrieve songs and get search results for my team members.

 Thankfully, I know a bit about HTTP and web protocols.
-JavaFX comes with classes and methods to easily initiate an HTTP request.
+Java comes with classes and methods to easily initiate an HTTP request.
 I had to create a class to send a POST request to the API.
 The request must have a Basic Authorization token, which is the Base-64 encrypted key you would get from your Spotify user profile, to get a Bearer token that would allow me to retrieve songs and search results.

 From there, I would use my Bearer token to send a GET request to either retrieve the songs' MP3 or the search results.
 Either way, the result is always in the form of a JSON object, meaning I need to parse it to find the content I am looking for.